Last year, holiday spending topped a trillion dollars.

-A common mistake for eCommerce brands around Christmas is to send out blast emails to every subscriber on their list with a bunch of sale items and coupons.
+A common email and SMS mistake for eCommerce brands around Christmas is to send out blast emails to every subscriber on their list with a bunch of sale items and coupons.
 In fact, 70% of millennials say irrelevant emails are frustrating.
 Customers don't want generic product recommendations, especially when they've purchased something from the brand in the past.

 The reality is, the brand should make an effort to send relevant content to customers.

 An overwhelming number of customers (91%!) say they're more likely to buy from a brand that sends them personalized product recommendations and offers based on their taste and style.
 The importance of segmenting your holiday email and SMS campaigns can't be overstated.
 And it can be done in a few different ways using:

 - Past buying behavior: Has the customer purchased something from you before?
 What did they buy?
 What was their average order?
 Do they normally recover an abandoned cart or need a discount code to entice them back?

 - Demographics: Are you targeting customers of a certain age or gender?
 Do certain products appeal to a specific demographic?
 Would it make sense to build out separate campaigns to target each demographic?

 - Holiday campaign engagement: Have they opened your email or liked a social media post about a certain campaign?
 Are they clicking on links to gift guides or coupons?
 Or have they stopped engaging with your campaign after so many days?

 For example, if you've got a list of customers who purchased multiple gifts from your website last Christmas, target them with a VIP offer.
 Using a tool like Sendlane, you can send out an early marketing campaign and try to encourage them to shop for Christmas gifts with a coupon or product bundle offers.
 Just create a list for VIP buyers and decide how you want to segment them: